By Tim Lambert

 The Industrial Revolution

 In the late 18th century everyday life in Britain was transformed by the industrial revolution.
-Towns, industry, and trade had been growing for centuries but about 1780 economic growth took off.
+Towns, industry, and trade had been growing for centuries but in about 1780 economic growth took off.
 A number of technological advances made the revolution possible.
 In 1709 Abraham Darby (1677-1717), who owned an ironworks, began using coke instead of charcoal to melt iron ore.
 (It was a much more efficient fuel).
 Darby and his family kept the new fuel secret for a time but in the late 18th century the practice spread.

 From 1712 Thomas Newcomen made steam engines to pump water from mines.
 Then, in 1769, James Watt patented a more efficient steam engine, and in the 1780s it was adapted to power machinery.